saiivarma/LastMinPrep/README.md

 # LastMinPrep
-Basic Exam Preparation app Built using Node and MongoDB
+Basic Exam Preparation application.
+Built using Node and MongoDB
+Frameworks and packages used:
+  Express.js
+  jQuery
+  Mongoose
+  Mongojs
+  GridFS
+Completly Built using Javascript Both server side and client side.